YosysHQ/nextpnr/README.md

 nextpnr -- a portable FPGA place and route tool
 ===============================================

-nextpnr is an FPGA place and route tool with emphasis on supporting a wide range of real-world FPGA devices.
+nextpnr is an FPGA place and route tool with emphasis on supporting timing-driven place and route for a wide range of real-world FPGA devices.
 It currently supports Lattice iCE40 devices and Lattice ECP5 devices, as well as a "generic" back-end for user-defined architectures.
 (ECP5 and "generic" support are still experimental.)

 Currently nextpnr is beta software at best.
 But we aim at replacing arachne-pnr as official place-and-route tool for the icestorm flow soon.